Do This One Thing To Your Fave Starchy Foods To Lower Their Calories

 Or maybe just pause to marvel at how on earth we’re just finding this out now?!

-Putting your cooked pasta or potatoes in the fridge for at least 24 hours or freezing your bread before toasting it can spark a process called, “starch retrogradation,” in which a portion of the starch present becomes “resistant starch.”
+Putting your cooked pasta or potatoes in the fridge for at least 24 hours or freezing your bread before toasting it can spark a process called starch retrogradation in which a portion of the starch present becomes “resistant starch.”
 Resistant starch passes through your system mostly undigested, so you don’t see the same spike in blood sugar or calorie conversion.
-Instead, resistant starch acts more like fiber, moving through your small intestines without much absorption, eventually feeding healthy gut bacteria in the large intestine.
+Instead, resistant starch acts more like fiber, moving through your small intestine without much absorption and eventually feeding healthy gut bacteria in the large intestine.

 Bottom line?
 Fewer calories (resistant starch has almost half the calories of regular starch), decrease in blood sugar spikes, and benefits to gut health.
 Wheee!